Achieving sturdy and toned abs is the ultimate goal of many fitness enthusiasts.

 11. Kneeling Ab Wheel Rollout

 The ab wheel rollout is an excellent exercise for core development.
-It stretches abdominal muscles well and helps build a sturdy core.4 Electromyographic analysis of traditional and nontraditional abdominal exercises: implications for rehabilitation and training – Physical Therapy Article on NIH
+It stretches abdominal muscles well and helps build a sturdy core.9 Electromyographic analysis of traditional and nontraditional abdominal exercises: implications for rehabilitation and training – Physical Therapy Article on NIH

-You can do several wheel roll-out variations, such as kneeling roll-out, oblique wheel roll-out, rollout on toes, etc.
+You can do several wheel roll-out variations, such as kneeling roll-out, oblique wheel roll-out, roll-out on toes, etc.

 Let’s see how to do a kneeling wheel rollout: